How can I automate patching and deployment of desktop images?

 -

-Send to: Type the email address(es) to send the notifications to.
+Send To: Type the email address(es) to send the notifications to.

 Note: Multiple emails can be specified separated by commas.